YourMobileGeek/100DaysOfCode2019/README.md

 * Day 87
   > While i was looking for different things to make for the thing, i realised that it requires creativity at the basic.
 So, dropping it for further days.
 Other than that, JS videos today.
 I tried to make some illustration with fractals (*i know, again*), failed.
 I think i'll be doing some lightweight work for the next few days.

+* Day 88
+  > Failed at the fractal thing i wrote yesterday.
+Gave up after 3 or 4 attempts.
+I had attempted it before too.
+This time i tried it in canvas, but too many moving parts with almost no similarity.
+So i tried Fourier series in canvas.
+Read the [wiki](https://en.wikipedia.org/wiki/Fourier_series).
+Made the basic version and a customised version.